colinmcnally/chains/README.md

-The first set of results generated confirms the basic pattern in Matsumoto et al. (2012), that although chains in mean motion resonance (MMR) have much longer stability times than nonresonant ones with similar spacing, there exists a critical length of chain beyond which the stability timescale rapidly decreases.
+The first set of results generated confirms the basic pattern in Matsumoto et al. (2012), that although chains in mean motion resonance (MMR) have much longer stability times than non-resonant ones with similar spacing, there exists a critical length of chain beyond which the stability timescale rapidly decreases.
-For planets of planet mass / star mass ratio q=1e-5 they give critcal chain lengths of 8 in 6:5 MMR and 4 in 7:6 MMR.
+For planets of planet mass / star mass ratio q=1e-5 they give critical chain lengths of 8 in 6:5 MMR and 4 in 7:6 MMR.

 The data from these simulations on the orbit crossing time (proxy for stability time)